 Which translates to “well, you’re a damn goat”

-My interest was peaked and the next day I downloaded an audio course and slowly started listening to it.
+Russian had peaked my interest and the next day I downloaded an audio course and slowly started listening to it.

-I listened maybe around 20 hours or so in the half year.
+I listened maybe around 20 hours of lessons in the next half year.
 That was from November 2014 to July 2015.

 After that I went to study in Madrid, Spain for a year.
-And since you need Spanish there, I started listening to some courses in Spanish.
+And since you need Spanish there, I started listening to Spanish audio courses.